Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

 We offer Residential Treatment, Intensive Outpatient Treatment, Day Treatment or a Partial Hospitalization Program, to help clients move towards a life of sobriety.
 Activities include One-to-One Therapy, Group Therapy, Family and Couples Therapy, a 12 Step Completion Program and an impetus on sharing experiences with fellow peers.

-Brazos Recovery Services offers ongoing care, even when the treatment phase has finished.
+Brazos Recovery offers ongoing care, even when the treatment phase has finished.
 We understand the differing levels of dependence and are always there to support our current clientele and alumni.

 Is a heroin detox dangerous?